imarcaos/Curso-Desenvolvimento-Web/README.md

       - How to install on Windows 11
       - I've made the instalation on Linux Mint
    - C432 - Creation of the initial project structure
+   - C433 - Autoload with Composer
+      - Extension we need in VSC: PHP Intelephense, Fold/unfold all icone, Random String Generator
+   -